EncryptEx/chainex/README.md

 ## 🦠Why Chrome or my Antivirus says the .exe file is a virus?
 Normally, viruses are coded with python, and all files coded with python are normally decteced as false virus by lots of internet antivirus and programs. <br>
 <a href="https://answers.microsoft.com/en-us/protect/forum/protect_other-protect_scanning-protectwindows8_1/python-compiled-files-pyc-falsely-detected-as/7172e5b1-5c65-4d9c-811b-5ae08a4d52d2"> Here you have more information about it</a>

+## 💻My friend is using a diferent version of the program.
+Is there any compatibility?
+Yes, you can use 2.3 LTS version and 3.0 perfectly. the difference is that 2.3LTS users are always exporting the key into the encoded string.